- Review job descriptions for accuracy and completeness

 - Review experience, credentials and length of employment when reviewing pay scales

 SDAHO urges all our members to participate in our annual compensation and benefits survey.
 We collect turnover and vacancy information to add valuable information to your compensation and benefits planning.
 Members who complete the survey in its entirety receive access to the survey results.
 Data collection generally begins in January of each year, with the report results released in July.
-Contact Gil Johnson at (605) 361-2281 for more information.
+Contact SDAHO at (605) 361-2281 for more information.

 It is also important to review employee compensation scales for salary compression.
 According to the Society for Human Resource Management, salary compression is “when the pay of one or more employees is very close to the pay of more experienced employees in the same job.”
 Another form of salary compression occurs “when employees in lower-level jobs are paid almost as much as their colleagues in higher-level jobs, including managerial positions.”

 Many different approaches can be used to determine an employee’s raise, including:

 - Review of compensation scales by looking at low, middle, and high ranges of performance and pay grades

 Factors in determining a salary increase may include:

 - Employee’s length of service